QCaudron/repeater_roundabout/index.md

 Anyone with a ham radio license can participate!
 You don't even have to be local; stations may participate over Echolink or Allstar if they are available.

+# Repeaters

+Only [participating repeaters in this list](/psrg_repeater_roundabout/repeaters) are eligible for scoring points in the Repeater Roundabout.
+Please stick to these repeaters; we don't want to upset anyone who did not want to participate in the contest on their repeater.

 # Exchange

-You should exchage
+You should exchange

 - your name
 - a mention of the "Puget Sound Repeater Roundabout"
 - a _received_ signal report (such as [RST](https://en.wikipedia.org/wiki/R-S-T_system) or [CM](https://en.wikipedia.org/wiki/Circuit_Merit)).
 This must be how well _your signal_ sounds on the repeater, not how well you hear the repeater!

-This is a minimal contact that you might hear during this contest; it includes the required name and signal report.

-- **You** : Hello PSRG!
-This is K7DRQ, looking for a contact on this repeater for the Puget Sound Repeater Roundabout.
-Is there anyone on frequency?
-- **Them** : K7DRQ, this is KI7RMU.
-- **You** : KI7RMU, this is K7DRQ.
-Thanks for coming back to me.
-My name is Quentin!
-Back to you, KI7RMU -- how's my signal on this repeater?
-- **Them** : Hi Quentin, I’m Jack.
-You’re a little in the noise, you’re probably 3 by 5.
-How do you copy ?
-- **You** : Thanks Jack, good copy.
-Thanks for the contact, and 73!
-KI7RMU, this is K7DRQ.
-- **Them** : Sounds good!
-73 from KI7RMU.

 Feel free to chat about anything and everything, though!
 The goal is to have a conversation.

-# Repeaters

-Only [participating repeaters in this list](/psrg_repeater_roundabout/repeaters) are eligible for scoring points in the Repeater Roundabout.
-Please stick to these repeaters; we don't want to upset anyone who did not want to participate in the contest on their repeater.

 # Scoring